Cruise cost

 And, the above rate range does not include the standard extras (see the "Extra costs" section below).

-To put average rates in perspective, consider that the per person, per diem, double occupancy rate for some cabins on some luxury cruises can run about $1000 per diem per person.
+To put average rates in perspective, consider that the total cost per person, per diem, double occupancy rate for some cabins on some luxury cruises can run about $1000 per diem per person.

 Outside cabins are more expensive than inside ones.
 Ditto for upper deck versus lower deck cabins.
 Other rate increasers include private balconies or verandas, convenient locations, more square footage, and freedom from external noises (see my "Cabin Selection" web page for details).